 The hiring unit assembles and submits the H-1B department application materials.
 The H-1B applicant is then prompted to submit their portion of the application materials.

-3 Submit the application (Office of Global Learning).
+3 Submit the application (International Services).

 When all application materials are received, International Services determines the H-1B prevailing wage, based on the U.S. Department of Labor regulations and the hiring unit’s Actual Wage statement (submitted with the application materials).
 If necessary, we submit a Prevailing Wage Request to the Department of Labor.
 Once the actual or prevailing wage has been determined, we submit a labor condition application (LCA) to the Department of Labor.
 If the LCA is approved by the DOL, we submit the H-1B petition to U.S. Citizenship and Immigration Services (USCIS).